 This section describes the distribution handshake protocol used between nodes to establishing a connection.
-The protocol was introduced in Erlang/OTP R6 and has remained unchanged until OTP 23.
-The changes made in OTP 23 were designed to be compatible with the older protocol version.
-That is an old node can still connect toward a new node and vice versa.
+The protocol was introduced in Erlang/OTP R6 and amended in OTP 23.
+From OTP 25 support for the older protocol was dropped.
+Therefore an OTP 25 node can not connect to nodes older than OTP 23.
+This documentation only decribes the part of the protocol used by OTP 25.